ajfclark/LishiKeyCuttingGuides/README.md

 # LishiKeyCuttingGuides - Generation toolkit

-**NOTE: This is in development, I'll remove this banner once I've confirmed the geometry is correct**
+**NOTE: This is in development, I'll remove this banner once I've confirmed the geometry is absolutely correct.**

 This is a version of Deviant and Tony's [original work](https://github.com/deviantollam/LishiKeyCuttingGuides) that is focussed